parrt/cs652/projects/Java-REPL.md

 }
 ```

 The basic idea is as follows.
 When asked to do so, my code looks at each character in turn and processes it accordingly.
 If it is an opening curly brace, bracket, or parenthesis, I push the appropriate closing character onto a stack.
-Upon closing character, I checked the top of the stack to make sure that it's the right symbol.
-If not, I declare and improperly nested piece of code and return the current buffer to my JavaREPL.
+Upon closing character, I check the top of the stack to make sure that it's the right symbol.
+If not, I declare an improperly nested piece of code and return the current buffer to my JavaREPL.
 When I see the start of a string or character literal, I consume characters until the closing character.
 Upon `//`, I consume characters until the end of line and in fact I strip away these comments and do not send them to the compiler.
-Upon `\n` and an empty stack, I returned the current buffer to the invoking code otherwise I keep consuming characters.
+Upon `\n` and an empty stack, I return the current buffer to the invoking code otherwise I keep consuming characters.

 ## Requirements